Motilal Nehru: Career

-Political career
+Political Career

-Motilal Nehru twice served as President of the Congress Party, once in Amritsar (1919) and the second time in Calcutta (1928).
+Motilal Nehru started on the path to become wealthy among the few leaders of the Indian National Congress.
+However, to meet the expenses of his large family and large family homes, Nehru had to occasionally return to his practice of law.
+He twice served as President of the Congress Party, first in Amritsar (1919) and the second time in Calcutta (1928).
+The entry of his son Jawaharlal Nehru into politics in 1916, had already started the most powerful and influential Indian political dynasty.
+Under the influence of Mahatma Gandhi in 1918, Motilal became one of the first ones to transform his life to exclude western clothes and material goods, adopting a more native Indian lifestyle.
 The Jallianwala Bagh massacre of 1919 left a deep impression on him where it has been reported that he wrote in its aftermath: "My blood is boiling".
-In December that year, he was elected to preside over the Amritsar Congress.
+In December 1919, he was elected to preside over the Amritsar Congress.
 Motilal was in the centre of the gathering storm which pulled down many familiar landmarks during the following year.

-He was the only front rank leader to lend his support to non-co-operation at the special Congress at Calcutta in September 1920.
-The Calcutta Congress (December 1928) over which Motilal presided was the scene of a head-on clash between those who were prepared to accept Dominion Status and those who would have nothing short of complete independence.
-A split was averted by a proposal by Mahatma Gandhi, according to which if Britain did not concede Dominion Status within a year, the Congress was to demand complete independence and to fight for it, if necessary, by launching civil disobedience.
+In September 1920, at the special Congress at Calcutta, he was the only front rank leader to lend his support to non-co-operation.
 He was arrested during the Non-Cooperation Movement.
 Although initially close to Gandhi, he openly criticised Gandhi's suspension of civil resistance in 1922 due to the murder of policemen by a riotous mob in Chauri Chaura in Uttar Pradesh.

 Motilal later joined the Swaraj Party, which sought to enter the British-sponsored councils.
 Motilal had been elected to the United Provinces Legislative Council where he staged the first walk-out in protest of the rejection of a resolution he had moved.
 In 1923, Nehru was elected to the new Central Legislative Assembly of British India in New Delhi and became leader of the Opposition.
 In that role, he was able to secure the defeat, or at least the delay, of Finance bills and other legislation.
 He agreed to join a Committee with the object of promoting the recruitment of Indian officers into the Indian Army, but this decision contributed to others going further and joining the Government itself.

 In March 1926, Nehru demanded a representative conference to draft a constitution conferring full Dominion status on India, to be enacted by the British parliament.
 This demand was rejected by the Assembly, and as a result Nehru and his colleagues resigned their Assembly seats and returned to the Congress party.

+The Calcutta Congress (December 1928), over which Motilal presided, was the scene of a head-on clash between those who were prepared to accept Dominion Status and those who would have nothing short of complete independence.
+A split was averted by a proposal by Mahatma Gandhi, according to which if Britain did not concede Dominion Status within a year, the Congress was to demand complete independence and to fight for it, if necessary, by launching civil disobedience.